preeti8788/Deveops_repo1/README.md

-Interview Questions
+Interview Questions for s3

 1)Someone accidently deleted data from s3, how can we recover it? s3 versioning needs to be enabled
 In case versioning was disabled ,would restore data from backups, cross-region replicas, or AWS Backup vaults I’d enable bucket versioning, object lock, lifecycle policies, MFA delete, and least-privilege IAM policies.
 In production, we never rely on a single protection mechanism.
 Versioning + Object Lock + Backup is the recommended layered approach